 Plumbing

-Covers supply lines, drainage, venting, water heater, and gas connections.
-Includes pressure testing on rough plumbing before walls close.
+Supply lines, drainage, venting, water heater, gas connections.
+Includes pressure testing on rough plumbing.
+Drain slope is the #1 correction item on ADU plumbing inspections.

 Mechanical (HVAC)